08.06.2025

 R. Schumann

 Robert Schumann was a musician with particularly delicate psyche.
 He did not become an outstanding pianist due to his finger injury; however, this helped his composing talent declare itself in full.
-Schumann's music illuminates a heart deepest shades and intonations.
+Schumann's music illuminates a human being heart deepest shades and intonations.
 Few romantic composers could compete with Schumann's sensitivity to the nuances of a human soul, the sounding of which he conveyed in his works.
-“Nothing meaningful is created in art without enthusiasm” - these words of the composer reveal the authentic essence of his creative search.
-Being an artist who was subtly sensitive and attentive to the world around him, Schumann could not stay away and did not react to the events that took place in the time of his work.
+“Nothing meaningful is created in art without enthusiasm” – these words of the composer reveal the authentic essence of his artistic explorations.
+Being an artist that subtly sensitive and attentive to the world around him, Schumann could not stay away and express no reaction to the events that took place in the period of his creative work.
 He succumbed enthusiastically to the influence of the era of revolutions and national liberation wars that shocked Europe in the first half of the 19th century.

 Schumann's contemporaries perceived his work as a mysterious phenomenon.
-New images and forms and the composer’s peculiar musical language were unusual and complicated for the audience perception, they required attentive listening and emotional wringer from an ordinary listener.
+New images and forms, the composer’s peculiar musical language were unusual and complicated for the perception of the audience; they required attentive listening and emotional wringer from an ordinary listener.
 None of Schumann West European contemporaries, except Chopin, possessed such passion and variety of emotional nuances and accents.
 For the first time so precise and vivid portraits, sketches and scenes appeared in the instrumental music thanks to Schumann.
-The composer used to say: “I am concerned about everything that happens in this world — politics, literature, people; I think about all this in my own way, and then it all emerges outward, looks for expression and spills over in music”.
+The composer used to say: “I am concerned about everything that happens in this world – politics, literature and people; I think about all this in my own way, and then it all seek to emerge, looks for expression and spills over in music”.

 Schumann’s novelty of thinking, peculiar and original musical language and mood variations, bizarre images that appear by means of melody and harmony and unusually flexible rhythm were clearly demonstrated in his piano music and his vocal lyrics.